On the Parameterized Complexity of Sparsest Cut and Small-set Expansion Problems: Introduction

-Related to generalized $k$-\textsc{Sparsest Cut} problem, Lee et al. \cite{lee} proved a higher-order Cheeger's inequality asserting that $\lambda_k /2 \leq \phi_k(G) \leq O(k^2) \sqrt{\lambda_k}$, where $\lambda_k$ is the $k$th eigenvalue of the Laplacian matrix of the graph $G$.
-Daneshgar et al. \cite{daneshgar2012complexity,daneshgar2013clustering} showed that $k$\textsc{SC} is NP-hard even for trees and gave an $O(n \log n)$ time algorithm for weighted trees when the search space is relaxed to all $k$-subpartitions.
-Alimi et al. \cite{alimi2018log} gave an $O(\log^{1.5} n \log \log n)$ approximation algorithm for the problem and Louis et al. \cite{louis2014approximation} provided a polynomial approximation algorithm which outputs a $(1-\epsilon)k$-partition of the vertex set such that each piece has expansion at most $O_\epsilon(\sqrt {\log n \log k})$ times OPT.
+Thus, equality holds in \eqref{eq:phipsi} when $k=2$.
+We refer the reader to the two classic results regarding the \textsc{Sparsest Cut} problem, Leighton and Rao's $O(\log n)$ approximation algorithm \cite{leighton1989approximate}, and Arora, Rao, and Vazirani's $O(\sqrt{\log n})$ approximation algorithm \cite{arora2009expander}.
+Daneshgar et al. \cite{daneshgar2012complexity,daneshgar2013clustering} showed that $k$\textsc{SC} is NP-hard even for trees and gave an $O(n \log n)$ time algorithm for weighted trees when the search space is relaxed to all $k$-subpartitions ($k$ disjoint subsets of vertices).

-While \textsc{Sparsest Cut} is looking for a cut $(S, \overline{S})$ in a graph having the minimum inter-density, finding subgraphs of maximum intra-density is also a very well studied problem.
-A prominent instance of such problems is \textsc{Clique}, which asks for a complete subgraph of order $k$ and is W[1]-hard for the parameter $k$ and fixed-parameter tractable with respect to the dual parameter $n - k$ \cite{downey2012parameterized}.
-There are many different definitions of what a dense subgraph is \cite{kosub2005local} and for almost all of these formulations, the corresponding computational problems are NP-hard.
-In the \textsc{Densest $k$-Subgraph} problem (D$k$S) we are given a graph $G = (V, E)$ and an integer $k \in \mathbb{N}$, and we are asked for a subset $S \subseteq V$ of $k$ vertices such that the number of edges induced by $S$ is maximized.

-The problem D$k$S is NP-hard and W[1]-hard for $k$, as it is a generalization of \textsc{Clique}.
-Furthermore, \textsc{D$k$S} is NP-hard even in graphs with maximum degree three and degeneracy two \cite{feige1997densest}.
-Asahiro et al. \cite{asahiro2000greedily} gave a 2-approximation algorithm for D$k$S in linear time using a simple greedy algorithm.
-Cai et al.\cite{cai2006random} gave a randomized fixed-parameter algorithm for \textsc{D$k$S} on bounded-degree graphs running in time $O(f(k, d)\,n \log n)$, where $d$ is the maximum degree of the input graph and $f$ is some function depending only on $k$ and $d$.
-Bourgeois et al. \cite{bourgeois2013exact} present two FPT algorithms for \textsc{D$k$S} where consider as parameter respectively the treewidth and the size of the minimum vertex cover of the input graph.

-\subparagraph*{Our Contributions.} In this paper, we study the parameterized complexity of $k$-\textsc{Sparsest Cut} problem and $k$-\textsc{Small-Set Expansion} problem where we focus on graphs of bounded treewidth, bounded vertex cover, bounded degree and degeneracy.
-We divide the investigation into weighted and unweighted graphs (i.e. when there is a weight function on edges, or all edge weights are equal to one). \Cref{tbl:1} gives an overview of our results.
-The problem $k$SC shows different complexity behavior in weighted and unweighted versions.
-For instance, in unweighted graphs, for every fixed $k\geq 2$, $k$SC is FPT with the parameter treewidth and the minimum vertex cover, nonetheless, in weighted version, it becomes NP-hard.

-We begin by presenting our results for weighted versions of $k$-SC and $k$SSE in \Cref{sec3}.
-We prove that $k$SSE and $2$SC are FPT with respect to the treewidth and the minimum vertex cover and $k$SC, for $k\geq 3$, is NP-hard even when these parameters are bounded.
-Also, we prove hardness of $k$SC and $k$SSE for the parameters $k$ and the maximum degree and the degeneracy of the input graph.